Kiss 1983

 Mercury/PolyGram 528 674-1 (US Reissue, 10/95 - Glow Gatefold Cover)

-There is a rare promo Brazilian pressing with Vinnie Vincent on cover.
-The LP is stamped "Edicao Limitada Brasil Tour 1983" on the front cover (see image below).
+There is a rare bootleg Brazilian pressing with Vinnie Vincent on cover.
+The LP is stamped "Edicao Limitada Brasil Tour 1983" on the front cover, though it's actually on the clear plastic and not printed directly onto the LP jacket.
+It is not an official Kiss release.

 Guitarists who tried out for KISS as Ace's replacement were Richie Sambora (Bon Jovi) and Juan Croucier (RATT).
 Since Vincent Cusano was already writing songs with the band anyway, he was their final choice to replace Ace, and would become known as Vinnie Vincent.
 It is also rumored that well known guitarists such as Punky Meadows from Angel also wanted to audition for the group.